Other economic indicators

 • Past interest rate cuts have provided some financial relief to households and businesses, which bodes well for the economy as a whole.

-• We anticipate a stable policy rate for at least the first half of 2026.
-Rate cuts at the end of 2025 will continue to filter through the economy, but only gradually, as elevated international risks are slowing the transmission of monetary policy through the various channels of the economy.
+• We anticipate a stable policy rate for the majority of 2026.
+Lower interest rates will continue to support the economy, but only gradually, as elevated international risks are slowing the transmission of monetary policy through the various channels of the economy.

 Proven strategies